 - Create and interactively edit vector bend effects.
 The bend effect stretches a group of objects along an arbitrary shape, while also applying a variable width profile along the shape.

 - Paint shape effects destructively (modifying the actual shapes), over object groups using the various shape effect brush tools.

 VectorStyler introduces a number of workflow enhancements when working with multiple fill and stroke styles on a single objects.

-- Use the Object Style panel to setup and manage multiple fill and stroke styles of an object.
+- Use the Appearance panel, to setup and manage multiple fill and stroke styles of an object.